sapiens/blog/_posts/2014-6-20-Introducing-Make-aka-MakeSharp.aspx.md

 ```csharp
 <dependency id="CavemanTools" version="0.0.0-replace" />
 ```
-  Then I tell the **NuSpecFile** object to save the updated nuspec in the project's temp folder then I invoke the codedefined _CreateNuget_ helper.
+  Then I tell the **NuSpecFile** object to save the updated nuspec in the project's temp folder then I invoke the predefined _CreateNuget_ helper.
 Then I save the returned nupgk file path into **Context.Data** so that it can be used by the next task.

 ```csharp